Duke Nukem: Critical Mass

 Duke Nukem: Critical Mass is a shooter game developed by Frontline Studios and published by Deep Silver and Apogee Software, LLC for the Nintendo DS.

-A version for the PlayStation Portable began development, however was never released.
+Development started on Critical Mass in 2008.
+A version for the PlayStation Portable began development, but it was never released.
+An unfinished copy of the game was discovered in 2014.
+Upon release, the game was panned by critics.

 Story

 The Earth Defense Forces attempts to ensure the Earth's continued security by monitoring the future with the help of their own time machine, but both their agent and a special team sent there have been confirmed MIA.
 Knowing something is wrong, General Graves sends in the famous Duke Nukem.

 Gameplay

 Duke Nukem: Critical Mass is largely a run and gun shooter game, however, several different game modes are available throughout the game.
 There are first-person shooting sequences when the player picks up a sniper rifle, and several third-person and top-down shooting elements.
 The boss battles are presented in pure third-person shooter gameplay.
 The game includes about 36 levels, many different weapon types, enemies, and bosses.